 I like that the city has nice tree-lined streets and that it’s easy to walk around.

 Since I was last here they now have the Vincom Plaza tower.
 Hopefully they contain the big developments on this side of town.

 If there is going to be a cool cafes movement in Hue, it will start on on the city side first.
 I went to The Cham, which serves craft beer and espresso coffee.

 From Hue I got the train to Dong Hoi, four hours to the north.
 If the planned national railway redevelopment ever gets done then it would make it even easier to get to Hue.

 Hue is just 104 KM away from Danang, yet it takes anywhere from 2.5 to 3.5 hours to get there by train.
-An upgraded railway with trains travelling at 160km/h would put Hue within 40 minutes from Danang, and 200km/h would make it a 30 minute trip.
+An upgraded north-south railway with trains travelling at 160km/h would put Hue within 40 minutes from Danang, and 200km/h would make it a 30-minute trip.
 That would make Hue and Danang commuter cities.
 I cover this topic in my future Southeast Asia railways guide.